Caesarstone: 2012 Nasdaq IPO

 In February 2012, Caesarstone filed with the U.S. Securities and Exchange Commission to execute an initial public offering of up to $115 million and list its shares on the Nasdaq stock exchange.
 Among the companies involved in the IPO were J.P.
 Morgan, Barclays, Credit Suisse, and Baird.
 Caesarstone's 6.7 million shares began trading on the NASDAQ Global Select Market on 22 March and priced at $11 each.

-In 2015-2016, Caesarstone encountered challenges which included discord between shareholders and kibbutz members, departure of board members and CEO, and a report by Spruce Point hedge fund claiming that the company's quartz surfaces contain less than the commonly accepted amounts of quartz, and yet are still sold at premium prices.
+In 2015–2016, Caesarstone encountered challenges which included discord between shareholders and kibbutz members, departure of board members and CEO, and a report by Spruce Point hedge fund claiming that the company's quartz surfaces contain less than the commonly accepted amounts of quartz, and yet are still sold at premium prices.
 In 2016 the share price declined compared to its former peak, however in H1 2017, Caesarstone shares climbed 23 percent; thus, Caesarstone's value stands at 1.49 billion dollars.

+2023 Caesarstone Australian Ad Controversy

+In late October 2023, Caesarstone has launched an Australian ad campaign to oppose a ban on the product, which is linked to silicosis, a deadly lung disease.
+The ad claims that banning the product will harm workers and consumers.

+Trade unions and politicians have condemned the ad as a “disgrace” and a “misinformation” campaign, and have compared Caesarstone to James Hardie, the company notorious for its asbestos liabilities.
+Trade unions have also marched to the NSW Parliament to demand a ban on engineered stone.
+Federal and state work safety and health ministers will meet on Friday (27 October 2023) to discuss a secret report that reportedly recommends a ban on engineered stone, dubbed the new asbestos.
+Caesarstone is pushing for a ban only on products with more than 40 per cent silica content.